ImAdityaGupta/early-work/monster-chess/README.md

 - A much more advanced version with a graphical user interface built using Qt 5.12 and MinGW.
 - In theory, it should run on any Windows machine after setup.
+- Not quite the final version, which will be uploaded soon.

 ---
 ## Project Brief